 - Rerecord the final sequence and substitute clips with footage from one of the other cameras.

-- Edit the multi-camera source sequence like any other sequence—using the standard editing tools and techniques, adding effects, compositing using multiple tracks, including adjustment layers.
+- Edit the multi-camera source sequence as you would any other sequence—using the standard editing tools and techniques, adding effects, compositing using multiple tracks, including adjustment layers.

 - Change cameras after they have already been recorded.